CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex01_KQL.md

     | sort by Date
     ```

-    >**Important:** Although the dynamic type appears JSON-like, it can hold values that the JSON model does not represent because they do not exist in JSON.
-Therefore, when serializing dynamic values into a JSON representation, values that JSON cannot represent are serialized as string values.
+    >**Important:** Although the **dynamic** type appears JSON-like, it can hold values that are not represented in the JSON model because they do not exist in JSON.
+As a result, when serializing **dynamic** values into a JSON format, values that cannot be represented by JSON are serialized as **string** values.

 1. The following statements demonstrates operators to manipulate JSON stored in string fields.
 Many logs submit data in JSON format, which requires you to know how to transform JSON data to fields that can be queried.
 In the Query Window enter the following statement and select **Run**: